sappelhoff/Decisions-From-Experience/README.md

 - code_v4 --> same as v3 but with EEG markers
 - code_v5 --> same as v4 functionally ... but in a different style.
 Also, requires Statistics Toolbox (for binornd function)
 - code v6 --> bigger stims, working markers, in SP: decide for sample/choice using the down arrow.
+- code v7 --> final version with everything working and function to calculate monetary compensation.

 For more information, [read the documentation!](documentation/DFE_docu.pdf)

+Participants will be shown these [instructions](instructions/DFE_instructions.pdf).

 ## EEG